 One of our favorite outdoor activities in southwest Montana is sapphire mining!
 Yes, you can find your own, and kids tend to be even better at ferreting out the blue-hued beauties than adults!
 I’m not sure if it’s because they are closer to the stones, their eyes are younger, or their energy is endless, but our kids love to take long tweezers and dig through the wet and dirty gravel hoping for transparent stones to rise to the top of their shaken and flipped finds.
 The Blue Jewel Mine is a favorite with tourists for its friendly and informative owners, mountain location, and gem saturation.
 A bit of a drive from town, but mining sapphires is sure to be a memorable activity!
 Bring sunhats, sunscreen, lunch and drinks, and a strike-it-rich attitude!

-Where to eat while visiting Helena, Montana
+Where to eat in Helena, Montana

 Helena offers an eclectic assortment of eateries sure to tempt the palate.
 Bullman’s Wood Fired Pizza offers thin crust pizza, including child-sized pizzas, ranging from traditional recipes to more modern fare including toppings such as pine nuts, spinach, and feta cheese.
 Be sure to save a bit of room for dessert tho; after you finish at Bullman’s, head across the street to The Frozen Moose!
 The frozen yogurt bar is complete with 8 flavors of self-serve frozen yogurt and dozens of toppings – it is a memorable stop that is sure to be requested again!